This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Epididymo-orchitis is a condition where there is inflammation of your epididymis and testicle.
-The epididymis is a bundle of very small tubes found next to each testicle.
-The epididymis is where sperm from each testicle passes before it goes out of the penis.
-Epididymo-orchitis usually affects the epididymis and testicle on one side of the scrotum, but it may affect both sides.
+Epididymo-orchitis is inflammation of your epididymis and testicle.
+The epididymis is a coiled tube inside your scrotum.
+It stores and carries sperm from your testicles to your penis.
+Epididymo-orchitis usually affects the epididymis and testicle on one side, but it may affect both sides.

 - You have questions or concerns about your condition or care.